 14 Tomas Berdych, beating the Czech 6-3, 6-3, 6-4 in an hour and 23 minutes.
-Berdych had shoulder troubles and that reduced him to one ace and more than 40% points lost behind the initial shot, getting broken four times from seven chances offered to Roger.
+Unfortunately, Berdych had shoulder troubles, and that reduced him to one ace and over 40% points lost behind the initial shot, getting broken four times from seven chances offered to Roger.

-On the other hand, the Swiss dropped 14 points in 14 service games, repelling the only break point and staying in front to hit the last eight.
-Tomas sprayed a forehand error in the seventh game to suffer a break, with Roger sealing the set with a volley winner and another break at 5-3.
+On the other hand, the Swiss dropped 14 points in 14 service games, repelling the only break chance and staying in front to enter the last eight and extend his Wimbledon winning streak.
+Tomas sprayed a forehand error in the opener's seventh game to suffer a break, and Roger sealed the set with a volley winner and another return game at 5-3.

-Berdych got broken at 3-4 in set number two, allowing the Swiss to close the set with an ace in the next game for a massive two sets to love lead in under an hour.
-The Czech stayed in touch until 4-4 in the third set before Federer broke him with a return winner, moving in front and sealing the deal with a service winner a few minutes later.
+Berdych got broken at 3-4 in set number two, allowing the Swiss to close the set with an ace in the next one and build a massive two sets to love lead in under an hour.
+The Czech stayed in touch until 4-4 in the third set before Federer broke him with a return winner and sealed the deal with a service winner a few minutes later.

 Roger Federer reached the fifth Wimbledon quarter-final in the last six years in 2006.

 "It was an awkward match today, as Berdych struggled with a shoulder injury.
 It bothered him while serving from the beginning, and that was an important factor.

 I played better in the previous matches, which has to do with Tomas' game.
 I'm pleased to have had an easy day at the office.
 I know how to play on grass and overpower my rivals.
 I play aggressive tennis against him in the final in Halle, and he struggles with my variety.